 I love this, especially if you’re doing a Harry Potter theme.
 The word itself makes me think of magic and spells.

 It’s also pretty easy to draw.
 Create a curved line with some extra swirls on the sides.
-Top of your banner is done.
+The top of your banner is done.

 Next step – curve another line parallel to it,

-Finally, add vertical lines down to connect the two lines and create the curves of parchment.
+Finally, add vertical lines down to connect the two lines and create the curves of the parchment.

 Final banners are very simple flags.
 You can use one flag for one letter if you decide to go with this banner.

 Start by drawing several squares, but make sure one side is an arrow shape facing in.

 For this step use a pencil first and create a line crossing all the squares.
 Draw this line a bit under the top of your squares, just a few millimeters.

 When using a pen just outline the parts that are outside of the squares

 Finally, create flops – from the top left corners of your squares to draw an angled line down.
 Fill out this little triangle with black ink or maybe just some lines.